majdalsado/arduino-autonomous-vehicle/README.md

 ### To use
-Fork the repo, upload to Arduino, download .stl files and 3D print, put together connect pins as indicated in code!
+Fork the repo, upload to Arduino, download .stl files and 3D print, connect pins as indicated in code following circuit design as shown.

 ### TODO
 - Design smarter algorithm with higher frequency scan interval